05/01/2025 ~ Happy New Year

 12/11/2024 ~ Untitled CD32 Emulator!

 Today is the big day!
-My name's Stelios ~known as Scatman~ and I finally decided to start working on the emulator.
+My name's Stelios ~known as Scatman~ and I finally decided to announce that I'm working on the emulator.
 It feels like stepping into the unknown as I made a tough decision to commit to something that might never be finished.
 Still, the challenge is exciting.
-I began with the UI — just 5 to 10 lines of code, nothing impressive, but enough to see something appear on screen.
+At this state, it's nothing impressive and not many things appear on screen.
 It’s a small step, but it makes the project feel real.